mehmetyldz87/FCND-Motion-Planning/README.md

 Epsilon, which indicates how close to zero the determinant must be in order to consider the points to be collinear.
 This allows you to impose a criterion for accepting points that are almost collinear.

 Compare the absolute value of the determinant with epsilon.
-If determinant value smaller than epsilon , collinearty is true.
+If the absolute value of determinant is smaller than epsilon , collinearty is true.

   ```
   return abs(det) < epsilon